 check the weekly newsletter.

 Are there Adult Sunday School Classes?
 Where?

 Yes, we run an adult Sunday School class but we call it Journey Group.
-This class take place during 9:00AM & 10:30AM.
-Most of the adult classes are located in the “Educational Wing” of the building.
-For more information on the different classes and their topics, check out the Journey Group page.
+Currently this class take place Sundays at 9:00AM.
+For more information on the current topic and for the link, check out the Journey Group page.